Kyagara/er-wiki/README.md

 ### About

-A live version can be found [here](https://er-wiki.pages.dev/) and uses Cloudflare Pages, not updated frequently.
+A live version can be found [here](https://er-wiki.pages.dev/), not updated frequently.

 This is by no means a replacement of anything currently, only supporting very basic things and few categories (weapons, armors, ashes of war).